scubajorgen/pdok_top10nl_server/ThePdokStylingProject.md

 * Friese namen are not displayed, only officiele en nederlandse namen

 ### Issues
 1. Some attributes like ```typegebouw``` can have more values that are concatenated in one string, like 'stationsgebouw|toren' or 'kasteel|toren'.
 Unfortunately in Mapbox you cannot filter on _parts of_ an attribute, like ```LIKE '%toren%'``` if you specifially look for 'toren'.
 Therefore if you want to filter, you have take into account _all occuring combinations_ of attribute values that incorporate the value you are looking for.
 Unfortunately, these combinations can change in subsequent versions of the PDOK TopNl map.
-This makes it hard to maintain...
+This makes it hard to maintain.
+**We solved this by introducing a new type of filter expression: "_IN" and "!_IN".
+During insertion of layers using StyleConvert the filter expression is evaluated and transalted to the expression used by MapBox GL (including all combinations).
+Refer to the [StyleConvert readme](./java/StyleConvert/readme.md).**
 1. Only GPS kernnetpunt, not plain white RD points... (not found yet, not in the data, not on TopRaster)
 1. ```typeinrichtingselement``` 'stuw' (small ones; points; grey rectangle) are not aligned to waterway, but are always drawn upright.
 1. Issue: ```typeweg``` 'hoofdweg' on ```fysiekvoorkomen```'op beweegbaar deel van brug' not drawn at #17/53.226297/6.612613 whereas it is shown on raster maps; unclear why